JoanYego/KNN-and-Naive-Bayes-Classification-Models/README.md

 # Usage

-This project demonstrates how supervised machine learning techniques (specifically KNN and Naive Bayes) can be applied in real world problems and business use cases
+This project demonstrates how supervised machine learning techniques (specifically KNN) can be applied in a data science project.

 # Contributors